Jun Azumi: Kan Cabinet

 As Hatoyama was succeeded by Naoto Kan following the June 2010 leadership election, Azumi was tapped to lead the Election Committee again by Kan, and was tasked with the 2010 House of Councillors election along with party Secretary-General Yukio Edano.
 However, the DPJ suffered a defeat in the elections compared to 2007.
 Voices from inside the party demanded the resignations of both Edano and Azumi as a result, but Kan agreed to allow both to stay until he was re-elected in the September 2010 leadership election.
 In the leadership election, he expressed his support for Kan over Ichirō Ozawa, and was appointed as Deputy Minister of Defense under Toshimi Kitazawa in the reshuffled Kan cabinet.
-When the second reshuffled Kan cabinet was inaugurated in January of 2011, Azumi became Chairman of the DPJ National Diet Committee.
+When the second reshuffled Kan cabinet was inaugurated in January 2011, Azumi became Chairman of the DPJ National Diet Committee.
 He said he would likely aim to submit a Human Rights Protection law.

 His family house was affected in the 2011 Tōhoku earthquake and tsunami.
 When asked about the shortage of supplies, Shu Watanabe, who was placed as Deputy Leader of the DPJ Earthquake Response Committee, said that even if gasoline was transported to affected areas, there was no place to store it.
 Azumi shortly after said he had considered storing gasoline in school swimming pools.
 Later, however, Azumi denied he ever said this.

 When criticism grew around Naoto Kan's response to the earthquake and tsunami, Azumi retorted that "no matter who is Prime Minister, it will be an enormously difficult problem, and it is outrageous to say that Kan is entirely to blame."
 Regarding the issue of illegal donations made by Zainichi Koreans to Prime Minister Kan, he stated "I was not aware that the donations were made in Japanese names.
 I think it was careless, but it was not intentional, so I'm not worried.
 I think the Cabinet should continue to provide detailed explanations as to the situation."
 This was seen as discouraging growing calls from within the DPJ which were calling for Kan to resign.

 In June 2011 when the LDP and Komeito submitted a no confidence motion against Kan, particularly due to his response following the 2011 earthquake.
 In response to DPJ lawmakers who were threatening to join the LDP in voting to bring down the Kan cabinet and had grown distrustful of DPJ leadership, Azumi stated "In order to fulfill our responsibility as the ruling party, we must reject the motion by a large margin.
 Anyone who votes in favor will be expelled, no matter who they are or how many there are."
 He eventually informed Ichiro Aisawa, chair of the LDP's Diet Committee, of Naoto Kan's intention to resign in Early July to hold a leadership election within the DPJ again.
 He asked for Aisawa's understanding in the early passage of the special bill for the issuance of government bonds.